im-n1/karpet/README.rst

 Karpet
 ======
-Karpet is a tiny library with just a few dependencies for fetching coins/tokens metrics data the internet.
+Karpet is a tiny library with just a few dependencies for fetching coins/tokens metrics data from the internet.

 It can provide following data: